NunoSempere/clarivoyance/list/index.md

 - ★ Suppose a perfectly representative survey of ML researchers is run tomorrow: what % of respondents will...
   - give one of the 3 'yes' answers to the Stuart Russell's problem question from the AI Impacts survey: https://aiimpacts.org/2022-expert-survey-on-progress-in-ai/
-  - answer 'more' or 'much more' to the 'how much should society prioritise AI safety research' question from the AI Impacts survey (https://aiimpacts.org/2022-expert-survey-on-progress-in-ai/).
+  - answer 'more' or 'much more' to the 'how much should society prioritize AI safety research' question from the AI Impacts survey (https://aiimpacts.org/2022-expert-survey-on-progress-in-ai/).
   - answer "moderately" or above to 'how much have you thought about when human-level machine intelligence will be achieved: very little, a little, a moderate amount, a lot, a great deal'?
 (Question taken from: https://arxiv.org/pdf/1705.08807.pdf).

 - ★★ In 2025/2028/2033 what % of respondents in the US/China/EU/Japan/South Korea would answer yes to 'is there a risk of human extinction from AI' in a well-designed/conduct poll?